 The first way to select the current analysis is from the Compute menu.
 Click on the Compute menu and move the mouse to the Select Analysis submenu.
-A submenu will open that lists the different types of analysis.
-Move the mouse to the correct submenu for the analysis type you wish to select.
-All of the analyses of that type currently in the project will be listed.
-Click on the analysis name that you wish to become the current analysis.
+The submenu will list the different types of analysis.
+Move the mouse to the submenu for the analysis type you wish to select.
+All of the analyses of that type currently in the project will be listed; click on the analysis name that you wish to select.